slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Successful and fortunate crime is called virtue." -- Seneca*
 > *"Satire is tragedy plus time." -- Lenny Bruce*
 > *"To find out a girl's faults, praise her to her girl friends." -- Benjamin Franklin*
-> *"What a misfortune to be a woman!
-And yet, the worst misfortune is not to understand what a misfortune it is." -- Kierkegaard, 1813-1855.*
 > *"Testing can show the presense of bugs, but not their absence." -- Dijkstra*
 > *"That which we are capable of feeling, we are capable of saying." -- Cervantes*
-> *"Whenever you hug someone, be the last to let go."*
+> *"Whenever you hug someone, be the last to let go." -- Kevin Kelly*
+> *"Give me a museum and I’ll fill it." -- Pablo Picasso*
 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"The early bird may get the worm, but the second mouse gets the cheese.*
 > *"He who lives without folly is less wise than he believes.*
-> *"La que no es puta non desfruta."*
-> *"Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem."*
 > *"The four most expensive words in the English language: «This time is different»."
 - which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
-> *"College is a fountain of knowledge...and the students are there to drink.*
-> *"In a literature class, the students were given an assignment to write a short story involving all the important ingredients: Nobility, Emotion, Sex, Religion *and Mystery.
-One student allegedly handed in the following story: "My god!" cried the duchess.
-"I’m pregnant.
-Who did it?"*
 -->

 > *"Only the truth is funny."